2 min read

 • If so, who/what are they, and what role do they play?

-If your company outsources shipments versus handling them end-to-end, you may have to engage your logistics supplier to get the information required to complete an acceptable Cargo Map for CTPAT.
+If your company outsources shipments versus handling them end-to-end, you may have to engage your logistics supplier to get the information required to complete an acceptable cargo map for CTPAT.
 That company will have all the necessary details stored in their Transportation Management System or ERP, and they should be able to provide it relatively easily by doing just a bit of research.

-Finally, you must convert the data from your answers above into a step-by-step process format that will ultimately be submitted to your CTPAT Supply Chain Security Specialist at the time of your annual renewal.
+Finally, you must convert the data from your answers above into a step-by-step cargo map process format that will ultimately be submitted to your CTPAT Supply Chain Security Specialist at the time of your annual renewal.

 Related posts you may be interested in reading: